 Paternity Leave Under the FMLA

-- Have worked for over 12 months before requesting leave
+- Have worked for more than 12 months at the company

 State Laws Mandating Paternity Leave